 Visual and graphic design, typography, copywriting, information architecture and visualization…all of these disciplines are part of interface design.
 They can be touched upon or specialized in.
 Do not get into turf wars or look down on other disciplines: grab from them the aspects that help you do your work and push on.
 Pull in insights from seemingly unrelated disciplines as well…what can we learn from publishing, writing code, bookbinding, skateboarding, firefighting, karate?

 As in most design disciplines, interface design is successful when people are using what you've designed.
 Like a beautiful chair that is uncomfortable to sit in, design has failed when people choose not to use it.
 Therefore, interface design can be as much about creating an environment for use as it is creating an artifact worth using.
 It is not enough for an interface to satisfy the ego of its designer: it must be used!

-Written by Joshua Porter, publisher of Bokardo.com and Director of UX at @HubSpot.
+Written by Joshua Porter, creator of the What to Wear daily report and publisher of Bokardo.com.
 If you're interested in product design you can follow me on Twitter here.